-A striking, shimmery and minimalist ceramic vase handcrafted in the town of Mata Ortiz, in a remote area of northern México.
-Featuring a hand-burnished shiny exterior, each vase is a true statement piece that demonstrates the high level of skill and artistry characteristic of Mata Ortiz pottery.
+A striking, shimmery and minimalist ceramic vase handcrafted in the town of Mata Ortiz, in a remote region of northern México.
+Featuring a hand-burnished and shiny exterior, each vase is a true statement piece that demonstrates the high level of skill and artistry characteristic of Mata Ortiz pottery.
 Style with dry stems or all on its own.

 All pieces are made from locally sourced clay, shaped by hand, etched and burnished, and fired in the ground to finish.
-100% lead-free and artisan-made.

 - Handcrafted in Chihuahua, México